Kecheprathamesh/Chrome-Powertoys/README.md

 **Navigate Chrome Tabs & Windows Using Keyboard Shortcuts!**

 This extension allows you to preview tab hover cards and switch Chrome windows using keyboard shortcuts, improving multitasking efficiency.
+Currently, I have only added some basic functionalities, so feel free to share suggestions and issues.

 ## Features
 ✅ **Ctrl + Right/Left Arrow** → Switch tabs and trigger hover preview